jgj1018/TIL/GeneralCrucialMemo.md

 - One of the most important parts of DDD is the protection of boundaries.
 A model is defined in a context.
 This should be followed through to the implementation in the code; otherwise, you will find yourself in a BBoM.

 - communication between teams is sometimes a good thing, so don’t completely avoid it; just limit it to when it’s useful.
 One example of useful cross-team communication is knowledge and skill sharing.

+- It is extremely important that context maps reflect reality, showing the code in the present state rather than an ideal future state.
+Context maps need not show the detail of a model;

+- If you have a system that resembles a BBoM and you need to introduce additional functionality it is tempting to simply add code to it and in turn add to the mess; alternatively you can request to rewrite the entire system at the same time as adding the new feature.
+Neither of these two options is practical as it can be time consuming and risky to rewrite a large application, and simply adding to the mess can increase the maintenance nightmare.
+A more pragmatic option is to lean on the anticorruption layer, which can be used to isolate the new context from the existing code mess.
+Using an anticorruption layer in this context is a great refactoring practice because you are able to create clear boundaries without needing to update the mess of code that lives within a context.

+- In many ways, the communication between bounded contexts, both technical and organizational, is more important for teams starting out on a project than the bounded contexts themselves.
+Information that context maps provide can enable teams to make important strategic decisions that improve the success of a project.

+- Domain-Driven Design (DDD) focuses on managing the challenges of building applications with complex domain logic by isolating the business complexities from the technical concerns